 Let’s use what we know to determine other properties.

-Center of inscribed and circumscribed circle is in intersection of opposite vertices.
-If you are unsure which point to use as center for inscribed and circumscribed circles, the safest way is to bisect the angles and their intersection will be the point you are looking for.
+The center of an inscribed and an circumscribed circle is in the intersection of opposite vertices.
+If we are unsure at which point to use as the center for an inscribed and circumscribed circle, the best way is to bisect the angles and then their intersection will be the point we are looking for.

-These diagonals divide a hexagon into six congruent equilateral triangles, which means that their sides are equal and all their angles are .
-For the area, you again calculate the area of one triangle and multiply it with 6.
+These diagonals divide a hexagon into six congruent equilateral triangles, which means that their sides are all congruent and each of their angles are .
+For the area, we must again calculate the area of one triangle and multiply it by .

-The same rules and formulas apply on other polygons, so we won’t go so much in detail.
+The same rules and formulas apply to other regular polygons.